anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - ra2.ch.008
      - Physical CPU Quantity
-     - The physical machines on which the Kubernetes Nodes run must be equipped with at least 2 physical sockets, each with at least 20 CPU cores.
+     - The physical machines on which the Kubernetes Nodes run must be equipped with at least 2 physical CPUs, each with at least 20 CPU cores.
+(N.B. this doesn't apply for Edge nodes.)
-     - infra.hw.cpu.cfg.001 infra.hw.cpu.cfg.002
+     - infra.hw.cpu.cfg.001, infra.hw.cpu.cfg.002
      - RI2 3.3
    * - ra2.ch.009
      - Physical Storage